7 IoT Startup Success Stories

 Till date, our products have been rolled out to over 80 countries, to great reviews.
 Our products have also received numerous media mentions and awards such as the CES Asia 2017 & 2018 Innovation Honoree Award (IoT), our Mortise has been featured in The Wall Street Journal as 'Best Mortise Lock', and our Keybox been featured in The Huffington Post as ‘Best Tech Products of CES 2017’, and GQ’s ‘The Best Stuff of 2017’.

-Sam Clay (from San Francisco, CA, USA) started Turn Touch over 8 years ago.
+Sam Clay (from San Francisco, CA, USA) started Turn Touch about 9 years ago.

 I’m Samuel Clay and I designed Turn Touch.
 Turn Touch is a wooden smart home remote.